cabloy/zova/zova-docs/guide/essentials/ioc/store-bean.md

 Context Menu - [Module Path/src]: `Zova Create/Bean: Store`
 :::

 Enter the name of store bean according to the prompt, such as `userInfo`.
-The VSCode extension will automatically add the code skeleton of `store bean`
+The VSCode extension will automatically create the code skeleton of `store bean`

 `src/suite/a-demo/modules/demo-basic/src/bean/store.userInfo.ts`